yuruki/disc-golf-testament/README.md

 When talking about cues, the selection of words is important.
 For example, I choose to say "steps" instead of "run-up", since it's not about speed.
 It is also important to make clear if and how cues depend on each other and whether they are actions or consequences.

-Let's consider "snap" as an example.
+Let's take "snap" as an example.
 Numerous videos talk about snap in a disc golf throw.
-The problem with snap is that it is ambiguous.
+The problem with word "snap" is that it is ambiguous.
 Some consider snap as the sound the release of the disc may or may not make.
 Others understand snap as the movement being "snappy".
 Neither of these interpretations are very helpful as they don't guide you to do the right thing.

 In this mental model the final part of the throw is called "slap".
-As "snap" told us nothing, "slap" is immediately familiar and instructive.
+As "snap" told us next to nothing, "slap" is immediately familiar and instructive.
 Everybody knows how to backhand slap something, whether it's part of your daily routine or not.

-So, for a backhand throw, imagine an A4 size paper floating in the air at an arm's length in front of you, at a height matching your intended hyzer/anhyzer angle.
-Then slap through the paper with the back of your hand, in a way which would make the loudest possible imaginary smack, and there's your drive.
+So, for a backhand throw, imagine a sheet of paper floating in the air at an arm's length in front of you, at a height matching your intended hyzer/anhyzer angle.
+Slap through the paper with the back of your hand, in a way which would make the loudest possible imaginary smack, and there's your drive.
 Do it softer, and there's your approach.

 You can place this slap target by sticking your hand out as if shaking hands with someone.
-Then you can adjust your hyzer/anhyzer angle by raising or lowering your arm.
+You can then adjust your hyzer/anhyzer angle by raising or lowering your arm.
 Similarly, you can adjust the timing of your throw by moving the arm to the left or to the right.
 Once the adjustments are done make a mental note of where your hand is in relation to your torso, and there's your slap target.

 > By the time your hand reaches the imaginary slap target during a throw your arm should be fully extended, and coincidentally, that's the point where the disc leaves your hand.